selwynpolit/d9book/book/bq.md

 namespace Drupal\dirt_salesforce\Controller;
 ```

-You can however refer to the functions with `self::` e.g.
+You can, however, refer to the functions with `self::` e.g.

 ```php
 $node_to_update_dirt_contact_nid = self::getFirstRef($node_to_update, 'field_sf_dirt_contact_ref');